 Checked samples by expected drug

-Other expected drugs since the launch of this service include: 3-FA, 3-MeO-PCE, 3-MeO-PCP, 4-AcO-DET, 4-AcO-DMT, 4-AcO-MET, 4-FA, 4-HO-MET, 4-HO-MiPT, 4-AcO-DMT, 5-APB/6-APB, 5-MeO-DiPT, 5-MeO-DMT, 5-MeO-MiPT, AMT, caffeine, clomiphene citrate, codeine, DMT, DOM, down, DPT, etaqualone, GHB, hydromorphone, lisdexamfetamine, MDA, mescaline, methandrostenolone, MiPLA, modafinil, O-DSMT, O-PCE, opium, oxymetholone, Percocet, phenidate, tadalafil, tamoxifen, testosterone, tsunami, Viagra, and Z-drugs.
+Other expected drugs since the launch of this service include: 3-MeO-PCE, 3-MeO-PCP, 3-MMC, 4-AcO-DET, 4-AcO-DMT, 4-AcO-MET, 4-FA, 4-HO-MET, 4-HO-MiPT, 4-MPM, 5-APB/6-APB, 5-MeO-DiPT, 5-MEO-DMT, 5-MeO-MiPT, AMT, codeine, DiPT, DMA, DMT, DMXE, DOC, DOM, down, DPT, ETH-LAD, GHB, hydrocodone, hydromorphone, MDA, mescaline, methadone, methylone, MiPLA, morphine, naloxone, O-DSMT, O-PCE, opium, oxycodone (OxyContin), Percocet, and Quaalude.

 Presence of the expected drug

 This graph shows whether the expected drug was found in substances checked and, if it was, whether it was the only drug found or if it was found with other drugs.
-It can be filtered by the expected drug and the time period during which a substance was checked.
-Note that this graph does not include used paraphernalia.
+It can be filtered by expected drug and the time period during which a substance was checked.
+Note that this graph does not include used equipment.

 Other drugs found

 This graph shows the other drugs most commonly found in addition to the expected drug in substances checked, along with all unexpected noteworthy drugs found.
-It can be filtered by the expected drug and the time period during which a substance was checked.
-Note that this graph does not include used paraphernalia.
+It can be filtered by expected drug and the time period during which a substance was checked.
+Note that this graph does not include used equipment.

-Trends in drugs found
+Amount of drugs found